 1. Visual pattern interrupt

-Subject: A 30-year-old chef in white uniform.
+Subject: A 30-year-old chef in a white uniform, flour on forearms.

 Action: Holds a perfectly intact ceramic plate in front of camera,